Ala-Me-Da/directMappedCache/README.md

 # Compiling & Executing

 Requires C++11 or greater to compile.
-Open command prompt, enter directory containing this repo, and type the folloiwng to complie the project:
+Open command prompt, enter the directory containing this repo, and type the following to complie the project:

 ```
 g++ -std=c++11 DirectMappedCache.h DirectMappedCache.cpp dmcache2.cpp
 ```

 Next, use run the resulting a.out executable with one of the test files.
 E.g.,
 ```
 ./a.out test-file.txt
 ```
 This will output ```dm-out.txt``` into the current directory.